skye0402/sap-genai-basics-tutorial2/06-mcp-tutorial-complete/README.md

-# 06 - MCP Tutorial: Building an Agentic AI
+# 06 - MCP Tutorial: Complete Solution

-In this exercise, you'll learn how to build an **agentic AI** using:
+> **Note:** This is the complete solution.
+For the exercise version, see `../06-mcp-tutorial/`

+This folder contains a working **agentic AI** implementation using:
 - **LangGraph** with a **React Agent** pattern
 - **Model Context Protocol (MCP)** for tool communication

-## What You'll Learn

-1. **MCP Server**: How to create tools that can be called by AI agents
-2. **React Agent**: How an agent reasons, acts, and observes in a loop
-3. **Tool Integration**: How to connect MCP tools to LangGraph

 ## Architecture